 One of several parties may hold responsibility for your accident.

-Victims typically recover funds through the driver’s insurance company either on their own or with the assistance of a lawyer.
-A lawyer can help ensure you have properly assessed your damages and pursue fair financial awards on your behalf.
+Victims typically recover funds through the driver’s insurance company or a civil lawsuit.
+Our team can help ensure you have properly assessed your damages and pursue fair financial awards on your behalf.

 Sometimes, vehicles with faulty parts make it onto the road, and it takes a safety recall from the manufacturer to prevent further injuries.
 If you suffered injuries or lost a loved one as the result of a poorly manufactured vehicle, you may have a case against the company.

-A Tractor-Trailer Accident Lawyer Serving Katy, TX Can Help You with Your Case
+A Tractor-Trailer Accident Lawyer Serving Katy, TX, Can Help You With Your Case

-If a tractor-trailer accident caused by someone else’s negligence left you or a loved one with serious or fatal injuries, you do not have to manage the claims process alone.
+If someone else’s negligence left you or a loved one with serious or fatal injuries, you do not have to manage the claims process alone.
 Our lawyers can help you by investigating your case, establishing liability, and helping you pursue the financial recovery you deserve.

 Related Frequently Asked Questions